manuelpuetz/algorithms/README.md

-# heapsort
+# Learning Go

-Golang implementation of a simple heap sort as defined in Introduction to Algorithms, 2nd Edition by Cormen et al.
+Simple Golang implementations of some algorithms as defined in Introduction to Algorithms, 2nd Edition by Cormen et al.